isaiahcolson/watchlist-client/README.md

 - [x] flip image and form content
 - [x] create differenct image for login, add to login page
 - [x] test signup and login
+* link titles in titles page to titles show pages
+- [x] push titles down, set title cards as links to show pages
+- [ ] create show page that just has title name for now

 * add form validation
-* link titles in titles page to titles show pages
+- [ ] add submit button disabled styling
+- [ ] add submit button logic
+- [ ] add signup error messages for invalid fields
-- [ ] push titles down for now
+- [ ] add login error messages for invalid fields
 * style nav for mobile
+- [ ] test mobile css inside of navbar file with media query, or add media query into css file
 * style landing page for mobile

 ### Phase 3 (Mon Jul 13 - Tue Jul 14)
 * hide pages to unauthenticated users
+- [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar
 * user can click title on titles page and add to their watchlist
 * show watchlist with user's titles on profile page
 * style account info section of profile page